jasonmcboyd/Treenumerable/README.md

 - **GetRoot**

   Gets the root node of a tree given a node in that tree.
+If the node does not have any ancestors then the node itself is returned.

 - **GetSiblings**